Zoltikrys/zoltikrys.github.io/_projects/2021-08-05-lore-friendly-wolf-armour.md

 ## Lore friendly changes to wolf school gear

+This was the first mod I made for The Witcher 3, this was mostly done to learn how to use the mod tools as I wanted to make a big armour mod.
+When making this mod I learnt a bit of Lua as well as how to swap out textures using the mod tools.

 Replaces the chain mail and removes the plate armour on the superior and mastercrafted variants of the wolf school gear
 ![](/assets/images/lore-wolf-1.png)
 ![](/assets/images/lore-wolf-2.png)